England & Wales See’s Drug-Related Deaths At Record High

 Another source of criticism is the Government’s unwillingness to invest in ‘drug consumption rooms’ that are commonplace in many different countries around the world.

-For instance, most European and North American countries have opened drug consumption rooms with great success.
+These benefits have been acknowledged by most European and North American countries.
+And they have opened drug consumption rooms with great success.

 However, unlike the NHS, local councils are not legally required to provide this treatment.